Here’s Your Month-by-Month Guide to the Best Time to Buy Almost Everything

+Hopefully 2021 proves to be a better year for travel.
 Planning a summer vacation?
 Travel early or late in the summer instead of during peak times.
 And you’ll pay less for airfare if you can travel midweek.

 Now that summer is in full swing, outdoor gear — like tents, backpacks, lanterns and even fitness gear — is marked down.

 Cookware and China